Your Dream Wedding Ceremony or Reception Awaits You at the GRPM!

-Wedding receptions are held on the first floor of the Museum, which includes the Galleria with built-in dance floor, the Streets of Old Grand Rapids exhibit, the historic 1928 Spillman Carousel, and all first-floor exhibits.
+Wedding receptions are held on the first floor of the Museum, which includes the Galleria with built-in dance floor, the Streets of Old Grand Rapids exhibit and all first-floor exhibits.
 Maximum capacity is 275 guests for a sit-down dinner and 350 for a stand-up reception.Wedding receptions may begin at or after 6:00 p.m., and the rental period may not extend past 12:00 am.
 The maximum rental period for a wedding reception is five hours.

 Reception Rental Rates (4 hour blocks) include an Event Coordinator from the Museum, table and chair set-up and take-down (if you are using the Museum’s inventory), and the use of our audio system for toasts/announcements in addition to what is listed above!

 - $3,000 (Friday – Sunday)